-Vocational Education and Training (VET), also known as Career and Technical Education (CTE), refers to skill-based education and training.
+Vocational Education and Training (VET), or Career and Technical Education (CTE), refers to skill-based education and training.

 Educational Institutes like Technical and Further Education (TAFE), universities, private colleges and many other schools offer this training.